biztos/frostedmd/README.md

 ## TODO

+* Add footnotes to the default extension set.
 * More documentation for the long-suffering laity.
 * Better test coverage (and arguably better tests).
 100% at minimum!
 * LOTS more edge cases etc.